 |Soualiga Destinations||(631) 458-0543||0.5 mi.
 Southeast of Central Philipsburg|

-A third place to consider is Ocean Explorers.
+Another company catering to snorkelers is Ocean Explorers.
 If you're one who would prefer to take your gear and head out to some of the area's most popular snorkeling sites on your own you can rent everything you need from this popular dive shop.
-They're located in Simpson Bay, Sint Maarten.

-The table just below enables you to get some details regarding 6 places that offer snorkeling related services.
+The following chart has information regarding 6 places that provide snorkeling related services.

 |Aqua Mania Adventures||Snorkeling Equipment Rental Service||(721) 544-2640||2.8 mi.
 South of Central Marigot|